Earth and Environmental Sciences

 - Solve problems using spatial and temporal (i.e. 3D and 4D) reasoning and interpretation

-- Work and manage large and small data sets that include challenges like uncertainty and indirect observations
+- Work and manage large and small data sets that include challenges such as uncertainty and indirect observations

 - Integrate data from different disciplines and approach problems with systems thinking